Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-streaming-integration-guide.md

 - **Event Forwarding:**  Forwarding Amplitude Track calls to a destination is called *event forwarding*.
 Amplitude forwards both the 'raw' event and merged or [transformed events](https://help.amplitude.com/hc/en-us/articles/5913315221915-Transformations-Retroactively-modify-your-event-data-structure).
 Amplitude also sends the `user_id`, `event_name`, and `created_at` to your destination.
 - **User Properties Types:** Amplitude sends all user, event, and group properties along with the event.
 - **Event Selective Property Forwarding:** Amplitude has fine-grain filtering options that allow you to choose which events to send based on selecting event types and property conditions.
+- **Regular User Identify Forwarding (creating and updating a user):** Enable Identify Forwarding feature for your destination.
+This allows the destination to send users and their properties that are created under the Identify API in real time.
+See the [Identify documentation](../analytics/apis/identify-api) for more information.

 ### Limitations